4BM 2018 - 2019

 Accelerated Reader: In recent weeks I have parents ask about our accelerated reader programme.
 As you may know, the children are expected to read a book at home and complete a quiz in school as part of Guided Reading.
 You will have already received all of the information regarding this programme and will be fully aware of its benefits.
 At school, we have a number of accelerated reader books which the children can choose from.
 If your child is struggling to find a book they enjoy you may want to visit a library or buy a book from a recommended author or an author which your child already enjoys reading.
 Your children can then quiz on these books in school providing it is within their ZPD range.
 If you visit http://www.arbookfind.co.uk/ and search for a book or author it will tell you the book level (BL) and providing it is in your child's ZPD they can use this as part of our Guided Reading sessions.

-This week we have introduced our new author of the term Jacqueline Wilson.
-Our new class story is 'Cliff-hanger' the children are really enjoying this story so far and love Tim and Biscuits two of the main characters.
+This week we have been looking at mini beats in our Guided Reading lessons.
+This weeks text was all about the ladybird and their introduction into Australia from California.The children were amazed to find out about how important ladybirds are to the survival of plants including orange trees.
+We then focused on analysing the word choices of the writer.
+Our class story is 'Buried Alive' this is the follow on story from 'Cliff Hanger' the children are really enjoying this story so far and love Tim and Biscuits two of the main characters.
 In our reading area I have selected a number of age appropriate books for the children to read.
 Some of Jacqueline Wilsons can have sensitive subjects and the texts are for teenage readers therefore are not appropriate for the children currently.
 If your children enjoy reading Jacqueline Wilson I will be happy to point you in the direction of some of her texts which are appropriate reads.

 Files to Download

 There are no blog items to display

 There are no Gallery items to display

 4BM: Events items